Use a Real-Time Charging Map

 Plan Ahead on Long Trips

 For road trips, plan charging stops every 150–200 miles at 150+ kW stations.
-Tools like our charge time calculator help you estimate how long each stop takes.
+Tools like our fast charging guide help you estimate how long each stop takes.
 Most modern EVs charge from 20% to 80% in 20–35 minutes at a 150+ kW charger.

 Free Charging Spots